Find Affordable College Courses

 Check out the Slavic, Baltic and Albanian bachelor's degree programs at these schools if you want to attend one of the most popular in Minnesota.

-Our 2023 rankings named University of Minnesota - Twin Cities the most popular school in Minnesota for Slavic, Baltic and Albanian languages students working on their bachelor’s degree.
-Located in the large city of Minneapolis, UMN Twin Cities is a public school with a very large student population.
+Our analysis found University of Minnesota - Twin Cities to be the most popular school for Slavic, Baltic and Albanian languages students who want to pursue a bachelor’s degree in Minnesota.
+Located in the city of Minneapolis, UMN Twin Cities is a public school with a very large student population.

 About 33% of the students majoring in Slavic, Baltic and Albanian at the school are women while 67% are male.

-Read full report on Slavic, Baltic & Albanian Languages at University of Minnesota - Twin Cities
+Full Slavic, Baltic & Albanian Languages at University of Minnesota - Twin Cities Report

 #1